-The path to certification is often fraught with questions, where even therapists skilled in EFT are often unclear on what is required for their work to be considered sufficient for certification in EFT.
+The path to certification is often fraught with questions, where even therapists skilled in EFT are unclear on what is required for their work to be considered sufficient for certification in EFT.
 This workshop will help attendees understand and practice what they are required to demonstrate in order to become a Certified EFT Therapist.
 The workshop is intended for therapists who have attended a Four-Day Externship, a Core Skills Series, video-tape their sessions and have had some individual supervision in EFT.
 The presenters will outline the components of good EFT work, and will show examples of therapy session clips that have met certification requirements.
 The session will include time to practice outlining the negative cycle with couples, and helping couples deepen and share attachment related emotions.
 In the afternoon session, the presenters will break the attendees into small groups and review and discuss participants’ therapy clips.
 Small group discussion of individual participant’s blocks in the certification process will be discussed.

 8:30 – 9:00 Registration